Holbrook, New South Wales: Garryowen

+Sport

+Australian rules football, cricket and netball are the most popular sports.

+The Holbrook Football Netball Club, founded in 1882, is a member of the Hume Football Netball League which it joined in 1999 and has won senior men's premierships in 2002 and 2022.

+It is also home to the Holbrook Cricket Club which plays in the local district association.

+The Holbrook Rugby League Club founded in the 1930s and folded in 1991 (known as the Warriors and Bears) was a reasonably successful Group 13 Rugby League team in the 1950s and 1960s.

+In the 1930s, the town was part of the route of the annual John Woodman Memorial bicycle handicap race organised by the Albury Wodonga Cycling Club.

 Local landmarks

 HMAS Otway

 To honour Lieutenant Holbrook, the town's namesake, the Holbrook council acquired a portion of the hull of HMAS Otway, an Oberon-class submarine, after it was decommissioned by the Royal Australian Navy in 1995.
 The Navy gifted the fin from the submarine to the town.
 This resulted in a fund-raiser by the town and district to purchase the whole submarine.
-This drive was successful in raising $100,000, almost all a gift from Lt Holbrook's widow, Gundula Holbrook.
+This drive was successful in raising $100,000, almost all a gift from Lieutenant Holbrook's widow, Gundula Holbrook.
 However, this amount was insufficient to purchase all of the Otway.
 Through negotiations with the scrap yard in Sydney, the town succeeded in purchasing all of the outside casing of Otway above the waterline.
 This part of the Otway is now displayed in Germanton Park in the heart of Holbrook, having been dedicated on 7–8 June 1997.

 National Museum of Australian Pottery

 The National Museum of Australian Pottery is housed in the old A. H. Mackie and Company building.
-It features over 1500 pieces made from the earliest colonial potteries up to the end of World War 1.
+It features over 1500 pieces made from the earliest colonial potteries up to the end of World War I.